-- 1. Instructors are expected to explain to their students the grading policies, including the evaluation weights assigned to determination of the final grade in each course, during the first week of instruction. - Final grades assigned to graduate students shall be based upon at least three demonstrations of competence by the student which may include tests, papers, projects, recitation, etc. - Instructors are expected to provide students with an opportunity to demonstrate competence relevant to determination of the final grade by midsemester. - 4.
+- 1. Instructors should be expected to explain to their students the grading policies, including the evaluation weights assigned to determination of the final grade in each course, during the first week of instruction. - 2.
+Final grades assigned to graduate students should be based upon at least three demonstrations of competence by the student which may include tests, papers, projects, recitation, etc. - Instructors should be expected to provide students with an opportunity to demonstrate competence relevant to determination of the final grade by midsemester. - 4.
 Students should be informed promptly of their scores on each demonstration of competence. - Course examinations are intended to evaluate achievement in the understanding and application of course content.
 Final examinations are scheduled by the Registrar. - 6.
-In no case shall the grade on the final examination represent more than one-half of the course grade.

-Final grades in course work undertaken by graduate students shall include evaluation of the student's capacity to organize and communicate (in written and/or oral form) the principal concepts and/or applications of the course content.
+The grade on the final examination should not represent more than one half of the course grade. - 7.
+Final grades in course work undertaken by graduate students should include evaluation of the student's capacity to organize and communicate (in written and/or oral form) the principal concepts and/or applications of the course content.